sidthecoder2/Advanced-Social-Media-and-Text-Analytics/README.md

 This Jupyter Notebook project provides a comprehensive analysis of text and media content using various natural language processing (NLP) techniques.
 The project is divided into several sections, each focusing on a different aspect of text analysis and media content understanding.
 Below, you'll find a brief description of each section:

 ## 1. Movie Sentiment Analysis
 In this section, we perform sentiment analysis on movie reviews or comments.
-We classify text data as positive, negative, or neutral to gauge audience sentiment towards specific movies.
+We classify text data as positive, negative, or neutral to gauge audience sentiment towards specific movies.<br>
 Dataset -> <a>https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews</a>

 ## 2. Named Entity Recognition using Spacy